Land Securities Group PLC – Annual report – 31 March 2022

 1. Refer to note 16 for a breakdown of this amount by entity.

-The fair value of investment properties at 31 March 2021 was determined by the Group’s external valuer, CBRE.
+The fair value of investment properties at 31 March 2022, except those in the MediaCity portfolio and part of the portfolio acquired as part of U+I Group PLC, was determined by the Group’s external valuer, CBRE.
+The MediaCity portfolio was valued by Savills and the part of the U+I Group PLC portfolio not valued by CBRE was valued by JLL at 31 March 2022.
 The valuations are in accordance with RICS standards and were arrived at by reference to market evidence of transactions for similar properties.
-The valuations performed by the valuer are reviewed internally by Senior Management and other relevant people within the business.
-This process includes discussions of the assumptions used by the valuer, as well as a review of the resulting valuations.
-Discussions of the valuation process and results are held between Senior Management, the Audit Committee and the valuer on a half-yearly basis.
+The valuations performed by the valuers are reviewed internally by Senior Management and other relevant people within the business.
+This process includes discussions of the assumptions used by the valuers, as well as a review of the resulting valuations.
+Discussions of the valuation process and results are held between Senior Management, the Audit Committee and the valuers on a half-yearly basis.

 Properties in the development programme are typically valued using a residual valuation method.
 Under this methodology, the valuer assesses the completed development value using income and yield assumptions.
 Deductions are then made for estimated costs to complete, including finance and developer’s profit, to arrive at the valuation.
 Costs include future estimated costs associated with refurbishment or development (excluding finance costs), together with an estimate of cash incentives to be paid to tenants.
 As the development approaches completion, the valuer may consider the income capitalisation approach to be more appropriate.

-The table below summarises the key unobservable inputs used in the valuation of the Group’s wholly owned investment properties at 31 March 2021:
+The table below summarises the key unobservable inputs used in the valuation of the Group’s wholly owned investment properties, and properties owned by the Group but where a third party holds a non-controlling interest, at 31 March 2022:

 1. The calculation for average costs excludes those properties which are assumed by the Group’s external valuer to be substantially refurbished or redeveloped, but which do not yet form part of the development programme.